 Specific attention will be brought to submissions

 close to a Pareto frontier in a multi-dimensional space

-In the long term, we will constitute a comprehensive suite of workloads, datasets and models
+In the long term, ReQuest will cover a comprehensive suite of workloads, datasets and models

 covering applications domains that are most relevant to researchers in academia and industry